freeCodeCamp/guide/src/pages/articles/javascript/why-does-free-code-camp-uses-javascript-instead-of-ruby-or-python/index.md

 ---
-title: Why Does Free Code Camp Uses javaScript Instead of Ruby or Python
+title: Why Does Free Code Camp Uses JavaScript Instead of Ruby or Python
 ---
 Like JavaScript, Ruby and Python are high-level scripting languages that can be used for full stack web development.